Building a modern marketing tech stack: essential tools and tips

 Pro tip

-Even with experimentation tools, it's often tough to ensure test and control groups are properly randomized and sized to detect meaningful differences.
-Instead, work with a measurement partner specializing in experimentation that can help you set up a testing strategy and generate reliable results.
+Even with web & app experimentation tools, it's often tough to ensure test and control groups are properly randomized and sized to detect meaningful differences.
+Many brands choose to work with a measurement partner specializing in experimentation that can help you set up a testing strategy and generate reliable results.

 Assembling a set of high-performing tools requires a solid marketing strategy.
 There's no one-size-fits-all approach—the optimal mix of tools will depend on your business’s unique needs and resources.